In regard to energy-efficient HVAC installation in Louisville, there’s good news for you this tax season.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This might qualify you for credits for energy-efficient home improvements, like new heating and cooling units, water heaters and heat pumps.
+This could entitle you to credits for energy-efficient home improvements, like new heating and cooling units, water heaters and heat pumps.

-To be entitled for the incentive, the home is required to be the taxpayer’s primary residence in the United States.
-The improvement needs to last for a minimum of five years, with the first use starting with you.
+To become eligible for the reduction, the home should be the taxpayer’s primary residence in the United States.
+The improvement needs to work for at least five years, with the initial use beginning with the homeowner.

-What Types of Enhancements are Eligible to be High-Efficiency Renovations?
+What Types of Changes are Eligible to be High-Efficiency Renovations?

-Typically, this tax incentive equals 10% of the cost of the ensuing energy-saving improvements that match specified ENERGY STAR® requirements:
+Typically, this tax credit equals 10% of the cost of the ensuing energy-saving improvements that achieve specified ENERGY STAR® requirements:

 - Advanced main air-circulating fans

 - Energy-efficient gas, propane or oil hot water boilers

 - Energy-efficient central air conditioners

 - Particular metal and asphalt roofing

 - Certain exterior storm windows, skylights and storm doors